shaikhubaidahmed/ykan/README.md

 To make a ykan project you need to setup some things.

 1. install YKAN
-2. insatll glfw3
+2. install glfw3

-now let's grt to the code (note this code i written in c but ykan for the reason that is made in c libs that make other languages use ykan are easy to make)
+now let's go to the code (note this code i written in c but ykan for the reason that is made in c libs that make other languages use ykan are easy to make)

 ```c